 If you have noticed guano or other signs of bats around your home, your attic may be infested.
 Once bats locate an entry point, they will keep coming back and others will follow.

 Don’t try to deal with bats yourself.
 In addition to the relatively small but serious danger of rabies, guano could make you sick.
-Call the professionals at .
-We can , find the entry points they used to enter your attic and seal them off to stop bats from coming back.
+Call the professionals at Anderson Wildlife Control.
+We can exclude bats from your home, find the entry points they used to enter your attic and seal them off to stop bats from coming back.
 Once the bats are gone, you will need to have your home professionally cleaned to remove any droppings and to protect your family’s health.